-Jake Finkelstein is the founder and President of Method Savvy -- a data-driven advertising agency that works with growth-stage and enterprise class companies to build repeatable processes for revenue growth.
+Jake Finkelstein is the founder and CEO of Method Savvy -- a data-driven advertising agency that works with growth-stage and enterprise class companies to build repeatable processes for revenue growth.
 Jake began his career in the music industry, most notably working with artists such as Johnny Cash, Incubus, Modest Mouse, Ben Folds Five and The White Stripes.
 When not working with entrepreneurs or playing music, Jake can be found cooking, reading and writing.
 You can catch up with him on Google+.

 I like to imagine that there's a person somewhere who keeps a book with a long handwritten list of the dumb mistakes that entrepreneurs make (even though we should really know better).
 Mixed in among valuing ideas over execution, giving up too much equity to seed investors and hiring bad employees there's an entry, written in all caps, that reads: HIRE AN ADVERTISING AGENCY.